 Anyone can be targeted because of their race, religion, sexuality, disability or gender, or one of a range of other reasons.
 Whatever the motive and whatever form it takes, hate crime is not acceptable and I want to do what I can to stamp it out.

-I myself have been a victim of hate crime in the past and I understand how upsetting and traumatic it can be.
-Now, as Police and Crime Commissioner, part of my role is to listen to and understand communities, help protect those who are vulnerable and to ensure the support they need is provided and is accessible.
+As Police and Crime Commissioner, part of my role is to listen to and understand communities, help protect those who are vulnerable and to ensure the support they need is provided and is accessible.

 We know that Hate crime often goes unreported and this can make it difficult for us to understand the scale of the problem, know how to tackle it and what support people require.